Explore essential TradingView indicators for identifying liquidity zones, crucial for effective trading strategies across various markets.

 Liquidity Sweeps Indicator

-The Liquidity Sweeps indicator is designed to detect rapid movements through liquidity zones—often called liquidity sweeps.
-By marking these swift transitions, it helps traders spot areas where stop losses or order clusters have been quickly absorbed.
-This early warning system can signal potential reversals or breakout opportunities.
-Enhanced with real-time alerts, this indicator offers a dynamic glimpse into market activity, which is especially useful during volatile periods.
+The Liquidity Sweeps indicator is designed to detect rapid movements through liquidity zones, commonly called liquidity sweeps.
+By marking these swift transitions, it helps traders spot areas where stop‑loss orders or clustered resting orders have been quickly absorbed.
+This early‑warning system can signal potential reversals or breakout opportunities.
+Enhanced with real‑time alerts, Liquidity Sweeps offers a dynamic glimpse into market activity, which is especially helpful during volatile periods.
+Traders who prefer a fully automated scan across multiple tickers can use the accompanying PAC Screener to surface sweep events across the watchlist.

 • Key Features: